 The Traffic Engineering Division's goal is to provide effective management of traffic and land use-related activities involving public property in order to enhance safety and maintain quality of life in the community.

-The Traffic Engineering Division is responsible for traffic and parking related services, updating the Engineering and Traffic survey, coordinating the City's Traffic Committee and other traffic engineering services.
-The City Traffic Engineer provides general division management as well as technical analysis for traffic safety, parking and other related issues.
+The Traffic Engineering Division is responsible for updating the Engineering and Traffic survey, coordinating the City's Traffic Committee and other traffic engineering services.
+The City Traffic Engineer provides technical analysis for traffic safety, parking and other related issues.
 The Division handles requests and concerns from residents, conducts traffic and parking studies, and implements traffic control measures such as red curbs, stop signs, loading zones, and restrictive parking signs.
 In addition, the Division provides staff support to the Parking & Public Improvements Commission, which acts as an advisory board to the City Council.

 Traffic Engineering administers the Neighborhood Traffic Management Program (NTMP)(PDF) as approved by the City Council in 2002.
 Studies are conducted to identify and resolve issues related to traffic and pedestrian safety in areas surrounding schools and other areas designated in the program.
 The Traffic Division works closely with Planning and Public Works staff to address potential parking and traffic concerns during the development process.

 In 2010, the final measures for the Downtown Parking Management Plan were implemented, culminating a two-year parking study for optimizing usage of public parking lots and on-street parking spaces.

 For more information, please contact Mr. Erik Zandvliet, T.E., City Traffic Engineer at (310) 802-5522 or by email.